It's a New Day in Public Health.

 Providers must have appropriate vaccine storage equipment that can maintain proper temperature conditions:

 - Alarm-equipped, stand alone refrigerator and freezer.

-- Refrigerators and freezers must be large enough to hold the year’s largest supply of vaccine, without storing vaccine in the door.
+- Both the refrigerator and freezer units must be large enough to hold the year’s largest supply of vaccine, without storing vaccine in the door.

 - Providers must have Certificate(s) of Calibration (or Report(s) of Calibration) (Certificates) for all thermometers that are used to monitor temperatures where VFC Program vaccine is stored.
 These Certificates must be available upon request by the Florida VFC Program.
 The Certificates must include all the information as listed in either Section A or Section B of the Checklist for Certificate of Calibration Reports.
 Florida VFC Providers Certificates must match the examples of approved certificates.
 If your Certificates are missing any required information, contact the thermometer's manufacturer.